 Description of the Award

 The award will consist of a plaque, a certificate containing the citation, and a cash award of $750.
 SIAM will cover reasonable travel expenses to attend the conference.

 Award Date and Eligibility Period

 The prize is awarded every second year (starting in 2001) at the biennial SIAM Conference on Dynamical Systems.
-The award period is the four calendar years preceding the meeting at which the prize is awarded.
+The eligibility period is the four calendar years preceding the meeting at which the prize is awarded.

 Obligations of Recipient